anamecheverri/TidyData/CodeBook.md

 For each record in the dataset it is provided:
 - A 561-feature vector with time and frequency domain variables.
-- Its activity label.
+- Its activity label (1:6)
-- An identifier of the subject who carried out the experiment.
+- An identifier of the subject who carried out the experiment (1:30)

-The following steps were taken to obtain the final variables and dataset:

-more to come....
+-